Tony

 anything like this.
 She still talks about how nervous

-in the community and is one of our Ambassadors.
+community and is one of our Ambassadors.

 When we asked if she would teach the women's class,

-to better themselves physically, emotionally and mentally".
+in their journey to better themselves physically, emotionally

 You will see Beth at just about every class.
 She has